 That fact is, as endurance runners, especially those becoming fat adapted, learning to stay in the present moment is advantageous.
 It will not just help you through the transformation period, but it has the potential to tranform your LIFE.

 And if you practice it long and hard enough, one day… you WAKE UP…

 How Do You Know If You Are Fat Adapted?

 As I mentioned, there’s no way to measure how fat adapted you are or not.
 The way you feel is the best way to tell.
 But here’s a few signs that help you know if you are on the right path…

 - Running without carbs no longer causes quick fatigue.

-- You can go 3 hours without eating.
+- You can go a few hours without eating.

 - Skipping a meal doesn’t cause a negative mood change.